 This is one of our dogs.
 His name is Teddy which is short for Theodore Roosevelt.
-This picture was a photo shoot for a nineteen fifties radio show production where we all dressed up in our character props.
-One of our cast members actually wrote the show called, “A Hometown Christmas” and was about Nicholasville in 1952.
+This picture was a part of a photo shoot for a theatre production where we all dressed up in our 1950’s character props.
+One of our cast members actually wrote the show called, “A Hometown Christmas” and was about Nicholasville Kentucky in 1952.
 I could not resist getting Teddy in on the action.
 At the bottom is our group photo for an old Gunsmoke radio episode.
 This will be one of our 2018 Christmas shows.
 (I’m the mountain man Eben Hakes on the left).

 We are thankful for the opportunities to help plant several churches through the years and I have served in several assemblies leading worship as well as an associate pastor, ordained elder, counselor and adult Bible teacher.
 I am blessed to have been given a gift to sing and write music, and you can learn more about by going to the prophecy category.
 I have written many songs over the years and also love to write about spiritual topics to those who are interested in developing a more meaningful relationship with God and to receive encouragement within the beauty of His presence.
 I have shared God’s love in prisons and nursing homes and enjoy listening to the elderly share their stories.
 In 1999 I enrolled in a two-year Bible school called “Word of Faith Bible Training Center” and graduated with a diploma of general ministerial training.